-If you are having trouble in your marriage but you are not ready for the finality of divorce, a legal separation may be an option to consider.
+If you are having trouble in your marriage but you are not ready for the finality of divorce, a legal separation may be your best option.

+In a legal separation, the couple gets a judgment from the court that states their new legal status.
 A legal separation is more than just physically separating and living apart.
-You and your spouse will still be married and cannot marry anyone else, but you will be eligible to have the courts determine rights and settle many of the same issues as if you had divorced — allocation of parental responsibilities and parenting time, child support, and spousal support or maintenance.However, your property will not be divided unless you and your spouse agree and ask the court to do so.
-You can still get a divorce in the future if you decide to do so, or you may decide to reconcile.
+You and your spouse will still be married and cannot marry anyone else, but you will be eligible to have the courts determine your rights and obligations and also settle many of the same issues as if you had divorced.

-Issues involving legal separation are complex, so if you are considering legal separation or divorce, the experienced and compassionate Illinois family law attorneys at Wolfe & Stec, Ltd., can help.
+Issues involving legal separation are complex, and making mistakes can be costly, so if you are considering legal separation or divorce, the experienced and compassionate Illinois family law attorneys at Wolfe & Stec, Ltd., can help.
 We are committed to providing legal representation of the highest quality, have substantial experience in contested family law matters, and are aggressive in protecting our clients’ rights and assets.
 At the same time, we focus on preserving relationships, which is often essential for co-parenting when children are involved.

 Be aware that there are some spouses who try to hide assets to avoid dividing them.
 If you’re involved in a legal separation and think your spouse may try to hide marital assets, you should consider converting the legal separation into a divorce so the court can act to protect and preserve marital assets.

-Since issues can be complex and separation agreements require a detailed document that depends on the unique circumstances of your marriage situation, it pays to consult an attorney to prevent making mistakes and make sure your rights are protected.
+Since issues can be complex and separation agreements require a detailed document that depends on the unique circumstances of your marriage situation, it pays to consult a DuPage County attorney to prevent making mistakes and make sure your rights are protected.

-The skilled Illinois legal separation and divorce attorneys at Wolfe & Stec, Ltd. know the laws, the courts and the system to guide you through every aspect of your legal separation.
+The skilled Illinois legal separation and divorce attorneys at Wolfe & Stec, Ltd. know the laws, the courts and the system and are available to guide you through every aspect of your legal separation.
 We can make sure you and your children are protected should you later decide to divorce.

 Our fundamental success as a law firm has been in building quality relationships with our clients.
 We are dedicated to personal attention, responsiveness, and accessibility, and we have a long history of success.

 Don’t delay.
-For a free initial consultation with an experienced and compassionate DuPage County lawyer, contact us online or call us today.
+Make sure your legal consultation is done correctly from the start.
+For a free initial consultation with an experienced and compassionate DuPage County lawyer, call us today at 630-305-0222.

 During trial four experts all testified against our client the Judge found it was in the best interest of the child that our client be awarded custody.
 We have successfully represented clients in numerous child custody cases.